gocd/gocd-database-migrator/README.md

 ## Usage

+1. Upgrade the GoCD Server to `GoCD v20.4.0`.

-1. Backup GoCD database and configurations using [One Click Backup](https://docs.gocd.org/current/advanced_usage/one_click_backup.html) feature of GoCD.
+2. Backup GoCD database and configurations using [One Click Backup](https://docs.gocd.org/current/advanced_usage/one_click_backup.html) feature of GoCD.

-2. Stop the running server.
+3. Stop the running server.

-3. Create a new database of your choice. (where `gocd-database-migrator` will copy the existing data).
+4. Create a new database of your choice. (where `gocd-database-migrator` will copy the existing databse's data).

     **NOTE:** _If you wish you change your existing GoCD database from `H2`, `PostreSQL` to any of `H2`, `PosgreSQL`, `MySQL`, please choose to create the database of your choice.
     `gocd-database-migrator` tool has the capability to migrate the data from `H2`, `PostreSQL` to any of `H2`, `PosgreSQL`, `MySQL` database._